TaylorResearchLab/CFDIKG/Tutorials/CFDE_Sept2022_Demonstration/README.md

 Access this page at https://tinyurl.com/CFDE-Sept2022-KF-HuBMAP

+## HuBMAP-KF CFDE Collaboration
-## Petagraph, a knowledge graph for integrating Common Fund data at the level of the data point
+### Petagraph, a knowledge graph for integrating Common Fund data at the level of the data point

 Hello, my name is Deanne Taylor, and I'll be presenting on the CFDE collaboration between HuBMAP and Kids First.